richdevelopments/corporate-dashboard/README.md

 For bar charts I used ideas that I learned from the course material and also this blog by Mike Bostock also really helped - https://observablehq.com/@d3/bar-chart

-#### Pie Chart
+#### Donut Chart

-For the Pie chart I got ideas from the D3 documentation on github https://github.com/d3/d3-shape#arcs
+For the Donut Chart I got ideas from the D3 documentation on github https://github.com/d3/d3-shape#arcs

 ## Acknowledgements